 Lecturer in Maritime History

-I am a social historian of maritime space, focusing primarily on British vessels, coasts and waterways during the eighteenth and nineteenth centuries.
+I am a social historian of labour and knowledge in Britain c.
+1750 - 1850, focusing on maritime space and the specific forms of identity and epistemology which working lives on vessels, coasts and waterways during the eighteenth and nineteenth centuries produced.
 My doctoral research examined British naval shipboard society between the 1750s and 1810s.
-Using the records of courts martial, I reconstructed the quotidian experiences and expectations of shipboard residents and came to conclusions about understandings of work, labour, fraternity and domesticitiy, with far reaching implications for the history of masculinity on shore as well as on ship.
+Using the records of courts martial, I reconstructed the quotidian experiences and expectations of shipboard residents and came to conclusions about understandings of work, labour, knowledge, fraternity and domesticitiy, with far reaching implications for the history of masculinity on shore as well as on ship.
 I am currently preparing a monograph based on my doctoral work.

 One of the strands of my doctoral research focused on how maritime knowledge was formed and communicated on board British naval ships at the turn of the nineteenth century.
 Since joining Exeter, I have expanded on this initial focus to investigate the shifting meanings ascribed to seamanship in Britain during this period more widely.
 The results of this research were recently published in the British Journal for the History of Science.